Startup company: Principles

 There are many principles in creating a startup.
-Some of the principles are listed below.
+Some of the principles needed are listed below:

 Lean startup

 Lean startup is a clear set of principles to create and design startups under limited resources and tremendous uncertainty to build their ventures more flexibly and at a lower cost.
 It is based on the idea that entrepreneurs can make their implicit assumptions about how their venture works explicit and empirically testing it.
 The empirical test is to de/validate these assumptions and to get an engaged understanding of the business model of the new ventures, and in doing so, the new ventures are created iteratively in a build–measure–learn loop.
 Hence, lean startup is a set of principles for entrepreneurial learning and business model design.
 More precisely, it is a set of design principles aimed for iteratively experiential learning under uncertainty in an engaged empirical manner.
-Typically, lean startup focuses on a few lean principles:
+Typically, a lean startup focuses on a few lean principles: